-(i) the existing footpaths/pedestrian route adjacent to the River Colne should be protected; and b) Proposals that would result in enclosure of further parts of The Quay will be opposed.
+- (i) the existing footpaths/pedestrian route adjacent to the River Colne should be protected; and - (ii) access to the river for people to launch small craft should be retained; and - (iii) the importance of the river for wildlife must be recognised in any proposals to increase access to the river. - b) Proposals that would result in enclosure of further parts of The Quay will be opposed.